Immersions and translation structures I: The space of structures on the pointed disk: New open sets and second-countability

-\begin{corollary} \name{cor:countably many classes} \com{Definitely used.} There are only countably many isomorphism classes of (open or closed) rational rectangular unions in $\PC$. \end{corollary} \begin{proof} This follows from the proposition above, because there are only countably many finite collections of rational rectangles in the plane. \end{proof}
+\begin{corollary} \note{Definitely used.} There are only countably many isomorphism classes of (open or closed) rational rectangular unions in $\PC$. \end{corollary} \begin{proof} This follows from the proposition above, because there are only countably many finite collections of rational rectangles in the plane. \end{proof}

-\begin{corollary} \name{cor:finite immersed} \com{Definitely used.} Let $U$ be an open or closed rectangular union in a planar surface.
-Then there are only finitely many images of $U$ under immersions up to isomorphism. \end{corollary} \begin{proof} Let $U=\bigcup_{i=1}^n R_i$ be a rectangular union in a planar surface $P$.
-Let $A_i=\dev(R_i)$.
-Given an immersion $\iota:U \imm Q$, we have $\iota(U)=\bigcup_{i=1}^n \iota(R_i)$.
-This writes $\iota(U)$ as a union of lifts of rectangles $A_i \subset \R^2$ for $i=1,\ldots, n$.
-There are only finitely many possibilities for $\iota(U)$ by Proposition \ref{prop:finite}. \end{proof}